The Air Force Security Forces Center has four divisions: Corrections, Innovation, Operations, and Plans and Programs.

 Force Protection Commodity Council

-The Official Web Site of Air Force Security Forces Center
+The Official Web Site of the Air Force Security Forces Center